apollographql/apollo-client/react-docs/source/fragments.md

   - Sharing fields between multiple queries, mutations or subscriptions.
   - Breaking your queries up to allow you to co-locate field access with the places they are used.

-In this document we'll outline patterns to do both; we'll also make use of a helper package [`graphql-fragments`](https://github.com/apollostack/graphql-fragments) which aims to help us, especially with the second problem.
+In this document we'll outline patterns to do both; we'll also make use of utilities in the [`graphql-anywhere`](https://github.com/apollostack/graphql-anywhere) and [`graphql-tag`](https://github.com/apollostack/graphql-tag) packages which aim to help us, especially with the second problem.

 <h2 id="reusing-fragments">Reusing Fragments</h2>